mazenbesher/mk-targets-runner/README.md

   - [ ] Linting
   - [ ] Configurations generation
 - [ ] Add tests
+- [ ] Inline hint to run targets in included file (from this file) with a quickpick menu to select the target from the included file
 # Useful links

 - [Codicon icon font](https://microsoft.github.io/vscode-codicons/dist/codicon.html)